AppLovin (NYSE:APP) Now Covered by Truist Securities

-Truist Securities initiated coverage on shares of AppLovin (NYSE:APP) in a research report sent to investors on Monday morning, Benzinga reports.
-The brokerage issued a buy rating and a $76.00 target price on the stock.
+Truist Securities began coverage on shares of AppLovin (NYSE:APP) in a research report sent to investors on Monday, Benzinga reports.
+The brokerage issued a buy rating and a $76.00 price objective on the stock.

-Several other research firms have also commented on APP.
-UBS Group started coverage on shares of AppLovin in a report on Monday.
-They issued a buy rating and a $75.00 price target for the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on shares of AppLovin in a report on Monday.
-They set a buy rating and a $69.00 price target for the company.
-Morgan Stanley began coverage on shares of AppLovin in a research note on Monday.
-They issued an overweight rating and a $75.00 price target on the stock.
-Credit Suisse Group initiated coverage on AppLovin in a research report on Monday.
-They issued an outperform rating and a $95.00 target price on the stock.
-Finally, William Blair assumed coverage on shares of AppLovin in a research note on Monday.
-They set an outperform rating on the stock.
-One research analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus price target of $75.00.
+Other equities analysts also recently issued research reports about the company.
+Credit Suisse Group started coverage on AppLovin in a research report on Monday, May 10th.
+They set an outperform rating and a $95.00 price target for the company.
+William Blair started coverage on AppLovin in a research report on Monday, May 10th.
+They set an outperform rating for the company.
+Morgan Stanley reduced their price target on AppLovin from $75.00 to $68.00 and set an overweight rating for the company in a research report on Monday.
+UBS Group started coverage on AppLovin in a research report on Monday.
+They set a buy rating and a $75.00 price target for the company.
+Finally, Truist started coverage on AppLovin in a research report on Monday, May 10th.
+They set a buy rating and a $76.00 price target for the company.
+One investment analyst has rated the stock with a hold rating and twelve have given a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of $74.67.

 AppLovin Corporation engages in building a software-based platform for mobile app developers to enhance the marketing and monetization of their apps worldwide.
 The company's software solutions include AppDiscovery, a solution to automate, optimize, and manage user acquisition investments for business clients; and MAX, an in-app bidding solution that optimizes purchases of app ad inventory.